dsheperd/SIEM-Homelab/README.md

 6. Observe the map to see geolocation of originating attacks

-      > 💡For better result, keep your vm running for 24 hours.
+      > 💡 For better result, keep your vm running for 24 hours.
 However, DO NOT forget to delete your Resource Group after completing the project.

 That's it!
-Congratulations on your SIEM build!😊
+Congratulations on your SIEM build! 😊

+###### *Inspired by Josh Madakor*